What You Didn't Know About Kate Middleton's Wedding Dress

 The fashion-forward Duchess apparently had a huge hand in the process of imagining and designing the gown, and the two women became good friends as a result of their collaborative efforts.
 "I loved making the dress, I loved adapting my ideas to suit the person and the occasion, and we put our hearts into it," Burton told T: The New York Times Style Magazine back in 2014.
 "I respect the intimate nature of that lovely project and I respect the friendships that were forged during it … an instinctive, intelligent, imaginative young woman's wish for a beautiful wedding dress—or any kind of dress—is the most natural thing in the world.
 I was honored to pick up the challenge and always will be."

-Middleton and Burton plotted to incorporate some, including hand-cut lace roses, daffodils, thistles, and shamrocks woven into the sleeves themselves to symbolize England, Wales, Scotland, and Northern Ireland.
+Middleton and Burton plotted to incorporate some particularly meaningful details to the custom gown, including hand-cut lace roses, daffodils, thistles, and shamrocks woven into the sleeves themselves to symbolize England, Wales, Scotland, and Northern Ireland.
 The lace flowers were then added onto ivory silk tulle.
-In order to make sure that the lace and the threads were as pristine as possible, dressmakers supposedly and use new needles every three hours to ensure the highest quality possible.
+In order to make sure that the lace and the threads were as pristine as possible, dressmakers supposedly had to wash their hands every thirty minutes and use new needles every three hours to ensure the highest quality possible.
 In all, the gown cost an estimated $434,000.

 The Gown Featured Two Colors